Need A Nap On Campus? University Of Maryland Has A Solution!

 — The Diamondback (@thedbk) September 13, 2018

-Diamondback News, the on-campus paper also seems skeptical about the giant white pods which resemble an enormous football helmet mounted on a lounge chair.
+Diamondback News, the on-campus paper, also seems skeptical about the giant white pods which resemble an enormous football helmet mounted on a lounge chair.
 The idea for the napping pods came through the Student Government Association (SGA) which proposed the pods as a way to combat “student fatigue.”

-Freshman chemistry major Chima Odoazu gave one of the sleeping pods a test drive and said it helped him recharge and move on with his day.
+Freshman chemistry major, Chima Odoazu, gave one of the sleeping pods a test drive and said it helped him recharge and move on with his day.

 “When the chair starts vibrating a little bit, it gets you in that relaxed state, and it was definitely hard to keep my eyes open.”